 Set up the Kanban Board

 Note: Access the settings through the gear menu.
 Note that settings through this app are per project.
-Project admins may only change app settings in projects they administer.
+Project administrators may only change app settings in projects they administer.

 You can set the board to change its data with your global project picker, or you can choose a specific project or group of projects to work from.
 If you choose the Follow Global Project Setting, then the contents of the board will change according to your global project picker.
 Select Choose a Specific Project if you want to see another project's work, regardless of your global project setting.

 Set up your columns

 The Kanban Board's columns are determined based on a Rally field.
 You can use Schedule State, but most Kanban teams will want to use a custom field to define customized columns.
 You can use different values for different projects (teams).

-As a workspace admin, create a custom field of type Dropdown in Rally with a Name and Display Name of your choosing (such as KanbanState).
+As a workspace administrator, create a custom field of type Dropdown in Rally with a Name and Display Name of your choosing (such as KanbanState).
 Spaces are allowed in the Name and Display Name, but special characters are not supported.
 Add values to the custom drop-down for each Kanban state.
 For example, Prioritized, Ready, In Dev, Released, and so on.
 Create this custom field for each work item type that will be displayed on the board, so that stories, defects, and test cases may share the same custom state.